LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

 Lasso will "decompose" the right-hand value (RHS or rvalue) of an assignment when the left-hand side (LHS) is a local declaration containing just a list of variable names.
 This supports wildcards (the ``_`` character) as well as nested name lists.
-Any type which supports `trait_forEach` can be used like this on the RHS.
+Any type that supports :trait:`trait_forEach` can be used like this on the RHS.

 The following examples should help clarify::

    local(one, two, three, four) = (:1, 2, 3, 4, 5, 6)

    #one
    // => 1
    #two
    // => 2
    #three
    // => 3
    #four
    // => 4

    local(_, two, _, four) = (:1, 2, 3, 4, 5, 6)

    #two
    // => 2
    #four
    // => 4

    local(_, two, _, four) = 1 to 100 by 3

    #two
    // => 4
    #four
    // => 10

    local(one, _, three, (_, four)) = array('a', 'b', 'c', array('d', 'e'))

    #one #three #four
    // => ace

    local(wanted, _, w2) = 'ABCDEFGH'

    #wanted
    // => A
    #w2
    // => C